Decorated antique clay travel canteen from the 19th century

 Description

 Decorated terracotta travel flask from 1800, round, hollow inside, with a white background featuring abstract decorations in shades of blue, ochre, and green.
-The ornament is placed exclusively on the outer side of the barrel.
-It originates from central Italy and is in good condition.
+The ornament is placed exclusively on the outer side of the body.
+Originates from central Italy, in good condition.

-The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or imagery that may be pictorial, following common patterns of the period, or, as in the most popular examples, abstract, like in the case of bottles with abstract, almost freeform decoration, where we might think that the decorator simply had a palette of colors to use or finish with.
+The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or imagery that may have an illustrative character, following common patterns of the period, or, as in the most popular examples, abstract, as seen in bottles with abstract, almost freeform decoration, where we might think that the decorator simply had a palette of colors to use or finish with.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture from the 19th century, especially the beloved Biedermeier style, is notable.
-Its early 19th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture from the 19th century includes the beloved Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these pieces.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to dazzle with splendor and play a significant role in luxury decor.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using dark varnishes, moldings, sturdy bases, and reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

 Attributes / Details